Software Engineering: A Modern Approach

 class in the figure.
 In this case, knowledge of design patterns can assist them in understanding the behavior and structure of the code they intend to reuse.

 The authors of the design patterns book argue that when designing a system we should also plan for inevitable changes.
 They refer to this concern as design for change.
-As they state in the quote that opens this chapter, neglecting design for change as a consideration puts developers at the risk of having to make a significant redesign of their systems in the near future.
+As they state in the quote that opens this chapter, neglecting design for change puts developers at risk of having to make a significant redesign of their systems in the near future.

 The design patterns book introduces 23 patterns, categorized into three main groups (the patterns we will study in this chapter are followed by the section number in which they are presented):